-Based on your income, you may be eligible for critical public benefits, including ca h assistance, food assistance, free healthcare, and housing assistance.
-If your benefits a e denied or terminated, you must be informed in advance and have an opportunity to contest the determination. if you do not speak English and need assistance, you can request language assistance (translation and interpretation).
+Based on your income, you may be eligible for critical public benefits, including cash assistance, food assistance, free healthcare, and housing assistance.
+If your benefits are denied or terminated, you must be informed in advance and have an opportunity to contest the determination. if you do not speak English and need assistance, you can request language assistance (translation and interpretation).

 You may have certain rights and opportunities to organize, join a union, and take action with other workers to improve your pay and working conditions without being punished by your employer.